|Full name ||European Infrastructure for Translational Medicin|

 Description of the organisation

-EATRIS is the European infrastructure for translational medicine, providing high quality services in early development of novel therapeutics and diagnostics.
+EATRIS, the European infrastructure for translational medicine, provides high quality services in early development of novel therapeutics and diagnostics.
 Translational research is defined as research that develops promising biomedical innovations 'from bench to bedside,' and conversely brings clinical insights from bedside back to bench.

 EATRIS focuses on preclinical and early clinical development of drugs, vaccines and diagnostics.
 Solutions are provided in the fields of advanced therapy medicinal products, biomarkers, imaging and tracing, small molecules and vaccines.